syberia-project/Notices/how_to_apply.md

 Contact Syberia Team Administration by mailing at info@syberiaos.com.
 When contacting the administration you should include in your e-mail:

- * Your XDA username.
+ * Your "SourceForge" username.
+If you are not registered here, please do so in advance.
+[SourceForge](https://sourceforge.net/)
- * Link on your personal GitHub and/or device specific repos.
+ * Link on your personal GitHub and device specific repos.
- * Telegram username (optional only if you have).
+ * Telegram username.
  * Device name, codename.
  * Selinux status, what is working or non-working, any other information team should know.